bipy/streamera/README.md

     - **Client Mode**

-        Capture camera video and send stream to server side
+        Capture camera video and send stream to server side.

     - **Server Mode**

-        Receive tcp stream and display the video to screen, along with network speed and ping
+        Receive tcp stream and display the video to screen, along with network speed and ping.

 - **Connection-Error Handle**